When I first signed up with VyprVPN I immediately noticed that they didn’t have any anonymous payment options like Bitcoin.

 In addition to this impressive figure, they are also one of the only VPN companies who writes and hosts their own servers and DNS.

-While this might not sound impressive to some of you, it effectively means that they own the entire network and are the only party who has access to your private information
+While this might not sound impressive to some of you, it effectively means that they own THE entire network and are the only ones who have access to your private information.

 Their services also include an impressive and unique technology known as Chameleon that claims to “defeat VPN blocking and throttling worldwide”, but we will get to that in a minute.

-They also offer compatibility with your router and TV
+They work on Windows, Android, Mac and iOS + offer compatibility with your router and TV.

 What’s The “True” Cost of VyprVPN?